ukk1/ITKST53/Lab1.md

 ------

 [http.c:276]
 The program allocates 1024 bytes for a variable 'pn'.
-Then it uses the vulnerable 'strcat' function to append a string from pn to name.
+Then it uses the vulnerable 'strcat' function to append a string from 'pn' to 'name' variable.

 	char pn[1024]; // Here the program allocates the 1024 bytes strcat(pn, name); // Here it uses the strcat function to append a copy of the source string to the destination variable 'name'